ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 2. Change the name of the ability to "FireBombAttackAbility".

+3. We're going to change the animations first, as this is the most dramatic visual change to make firing look correct.

-3. Change the animation string to "2hand_staff_magic_bolt" so that it looks better when firing.
+    1. Change the animation string to "2hand_staff_magic_bolt" so that it looks better when firing.

-4. On the AttackAbility that already exists on the weapon, change the animation string to "2hand_staff_magic_bolt" as well.
+    2. On the AttackAbility that already exists on the weapon, change the animation string to "2hand_staff_magic_bolt" as well.

-5. On the ReloadAbility, change the animation string to "2hand_staff_magic_up" to make it look like you're calling upon the magic of the gods to be rejuvinated.
+    3. On the ReloadAbility, change the animation string to "2hand_staff_magic_up" to make it look like you're calling upon the magic of the gods to be rejuvinated.

 6. Use the VFX section of the simple weapon tutorial to create cool VFX for your weapon, and lean into fire themes to match the look of this fire staff.

-Tung's advanced weapons use a different camera setup, can zoom in on right click, spread to damage, and has an auto reload.
-Overall it feels better to use, but it's super subtle.

-Tung's basic weapons don't auto reload because they have infinite ammo, and don't do any sort of fancy things.
-They are so dang bare minimum, my tutorial goes a bit fancier by explaining reload.

 ### Create Camera Feedback

 We're going to add the ability to focus zoom with right click for better aiming!

-1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables wthat can be easily changed without having to open the code once it's been written!
+1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written!

      1. Add a custom property to the weapon object called "*AimBinding*" that is type String.
 Give it the value "*ability_secondary*".
 This is for picking what ability binding, or keyboard key, to press to activate the ability.
 Ability secondary, in this case, is right click on a mouse.